na-stewart/ULibSync/README.md

 ### Commands

-`!syncbans`: Syncs ULib bans to the ULibSync database.
+`!syncbans`: Syncs bans to the ULibSync database.

-`!syncbanslocal`: Syncs ULibSync ban data locally from the ULibSync database.
+`!getbans`: Retreives ban data from the ULibSync database.

+`!syncusers`: Syncs users to the ULibSync database.

+`!getusers`: Retreives users from the ULibSync database.

+`!syncgroups`: Syncs groups to the ULibSync database.

+`!getgroups`: Retreives groups from the ULibSync database.

 `!syncgroups`: Syncs ULib groups to the ULibSync database.

-`!syncgroupslocal`: Syncs ULibSync groups locally from the ULibSync database.
-A map change may be required for ULX to reflect any changes.

-`!syncusers`: Syncs ULib users to the ULibSync database.
+`!syncall`: Syncs all ULib data to the ULibSync database.

-`!syncuserslocal`: Syncs ULibSync users locally from the ULibSync database.
+`!getall`: Retreives all ULib data from the ULibSync database.

 ### Bans